mediafellows/s3-website-deploy/README.md

 ```

 This module is meant to use configured credential profiles from `~/.aws/credentials`.
 But setting AWS ENV variables should also work.

+## Release
+To release a new npm package to Github npm repo follow these steps:

+1. Run `npm run build` to generate build artefacts in dist/ (to support both CommonJS and ESM import/requires)
+2. Bump version in package.json
+3. Run `npm install` to also update package.lock
+4. Commit everything to git (`git add . && git commit -m "New version" && git push`)
+4. Run `npm publish` pushes the file to the GH npm repo

+Now it can be installed in projects with

+`npm install -D @mediafellows/s3-website-deploy`

+Or with yarn if you prefer that.

+Suports `const S3WebsiteDeploy = require('@mediafellows/s3-website-deploy')` and `import { S3WebsiteDeploy} from '@mediafellows/s3-website-deploy'`